errbufferoverfl/garden.errbufferoverfl.me/content/books/anarchic-agreements-a-field-guide-to-collective-organising.md

 Having conscious conversations about how labour is divided means it's possible to consider the implications of different options and choose the one that works best.

-Conscious decisions are also easier to communicate to new members – it can shape the development of a clear responsibility model and means messaging will be consistent, which in turn makes it easier to hand over if someone else takes over the job.
+Conscious decisions are easier to communicate to new members – it can shape the development of a clear responsibility model and means messaging will be consistent, which in turn makes it easier to hand over if someone else takes over the job.

 Less-conscious decisions on the other hand will favour those already empowered by the group – e.g., if you're an establishing member or you're more confident in your position in a group you're likely going to explain group dynamics within that context.

-Conscious decision making is balancing act though – if you're empowered, you're also likely to put forward your views, fight for your ideals, and perhaps assume that if no one disagreed your suggestion was agreed to.
+Conscious decision making is balancing act – if you're empowered, you're also likely to put forward your views, fight for your ideals, and perhaps assume that if no one disagreed your suggestion was agreed to.

-So as important as it is for others to speak up, it's just as important, if not more important for the empowered to step back.
+As important as it is for others to speak up, it's just as important, if not more important for the empowered to step back.

 **Helpful tools:** Roles and Responsibilities, Responsible, Accountable, Consulted and Informed (RACI) Matrix, Team Working Agreements, Ritual Resets.

-Questions to ask:
-- **What is the group?** What is the purpose, and what are our aims?
+**What is the group?** What is the purpose, and what are our aims?
 What principals and values do we share?
 What do we need to do to achieve our aims?
 Who can join the group?

 In this set of questions I also like to ask: how do we make tradeoffs?
 This is sometimes covered under principals and values but I like to take to about them as tenets and frame them as statements that show how they are applied.